blelump/rust_interview/README.md

 -H -- is the host:port of the other instance to connect to, ie: localhost:12345;
 -m -- message to be sent to the other instance, ie: "Alice has a cat";
 ```
-* Pair with the other instance knowing `host:port` -- for the sake of simplicity, you can use HTTP protocol here; In order to pair, use `GET /pair` endpoint, which will return the authentication token for any further request to be made;
+* Pair with the other instance knowing `host:port` -- for the sake of simplicity, you can use HTTP protocol here; In order to pair, use `GET /pair` endpoint, which will return the authentication token for any further request to be made; `GET /pair` endpoint generates the authentication token each time it is being hit and saves all the tokens in a JSON, which is stored locally in a file called `tokens.json` (create one if it doesn't exist yet).
 * Prepare the `Event` structure:
 ```
 struct Event {